 Upskilling existing staff (57%) beats hiring new staff (49%) as the top strategy for closing talent gaps, and 94% consider upskilling important.
 The gap is widest in exactly what a Kubernetes cert covers:

-Cloud and containers have the widest margin in the whole survey.
+Cloud and containers have the biggest margin in the entire survey.
 Across all domains, companies are now 3.5x more likely to upskill than hire, up from 3.1x last year.

 Upskilling also wins on outcomes: 7.9x better for business context, 7.7x for retention, 5x on total cost.

 Hiring externally takes 53% longer to reach productivity, and 28% of new hires quit within six months.
-That number is basically why your employer pays for your exam voucher.
+That last number is basically why your employer hands you an exam voucher instead of posting a job.

 Security Certifications Could See Strong Growth

-Security wasn't a major concern for companies in 2024, with only 17% seeing it as a barrier to adopting new technology.
-By 2026, that number jumped to 48%, making security the biggest challenge organizations face.
+Back in 2024, security barely registered.
+Only 17% of companies saw it as a barrier to adopting new technology.
+By 2026 that number hit 48%, the single biggest challenge organizations now report.

-A major reason is the rise of Agentic AI.
-Unlike traditional software, AI agents can make decisions, call APIs, and trigger workflows on their own.
-This creates new security risks that older security models were not designed to handle.
+A lot of that traces back to agentic AI.
+Unlike regular software, AI agents make decisions, call APIs, and kick off workflows on their own.

-If you have prepared for CKS and learned tools and concepts such as kube-bench, CIS Benchmarks, or ValidatingAdmissionPolicy, these challenges will sound familiar.
+If you've studied for the CKS and worked with kube-bench, CIS Benchmarks, or ValidatingAdmissionPolicy, this will sound familiar.

 Which Certification Should You Actually Pursue?